baezortega/mutree/README.md

     muttree -i /path/to/alignment.fna -o /path/to/out_dir -g /path/to/gene_table.txt -t 8 -r "-m GTRGAMMA -# 10 -p 12345" -a "-m GTRGAMMA --HKY85 -M"

-Full paths to files and directories should always be used.
-Most users should not need to use option `-r`.
+Most users should not need to use options `-r` and `-a`.
+The example input files can be used for a quick test run:

+    muttree -i /path/to/muttree-1.0/examples/Alignment_H3HASO.fna -g /path/to/muttree-1.0/examples/GeneTable_H3HASO.txt -o /path/to/out_dir -r "-m GTRGAMMA -p 12345"

 In addition, __running `muttree` without any arguments or with the `-h` option will print the help information__, whereas the `-v` option will only print the program version.